MP-Gadget/MP-Gadget/README.rst

 This version of Gadget is derived from main P-Gadget / Gadget-2, with the gravity solver algorithm from Gadget-4.
 It is the source code used to run the BlueTides and ASTRID simulations (http://bluetides-project.org).
-MP-Gadget requires GSL and a C compiler with OpenMP 4.5 support.
+MP-Gadget requires a C++ compiler with OpenMP 4.5 support.

 The infrastructure is heavily reworked.
 As a summary: